GoogleChrome/developer.chrome.com/site/en/docs/webstore/troubleshooting/index.md

 ## Spam {: #spam }

-Corresponds to notification ID: Yellow Nickel
+Corresponds to notification ID: `Yellow Nickel`

-This section addresses extensions that are in violation of the following section of the Chrome Web Store [developer program policies][docs-cws-policies]:

-{% Aside %}

-**Spam & Placement in the Store**

-Repetitive Content: We don't allow any developer or their affiliates to submit multiple extensions that provide duplicate experiences or functionality on the Chrome Web Store.

-User Ratings, Reviews, and Installs: Developers must not attempt to manipulate the placement of any extensions in the Chrome Web Store.
-This includes, but is not limited to, inflating product ratings, reviews, or install counts by illegitimate means, such as fraudulent or incentivized downloads, reviews and ratings.

-Notification Abuse: We do not allow extensions that abuse, or are associated with abuse, of notifications by sending spam, ads, promotions, phishing attempts, or unwanted messages that harm the user's browsing experience.

-Message Spam: We don't allow extensions that send messages on behalf of the user without giving the user the ability to confirm the content and intended recipients.

-In addition to these requirements, all extensions must comply with Google's Webmaster Quality Guidelines.

-{% endAside %}

-This policy is to ensure quality of the products on the Chrome Web Store.
+The intent of this policy is to ensure quality of the products on the Chrome Web Store.
 The Spam policy is to prevent extensions that are harmful for the user's browsing experience and extensions that manipulate their placement on the Chrome Web Store.

 ### Common reasons for removal/rejection {: #common-reasons-for-removalrejection_19 }